JaredClifford/BlockRace/README.md

 Only works for 16.1 currently

-To run in server place BlockRace.jar into your spigot server's puling file
+To run in server place BlockRace.jar into your spigot server's plugin file